astrowonk/jackpot_xbar/README.md

 Requires python 3.6+.
 I have removed the dependency on requests and am using http.client directly.
 Should work with any python installation.
 (Why does Postman auto-generate http.client code and not urllib btw?)

+I use this with the excellent [Swiftbar](https://github.com/swiftbar/SwiftBar), but it should work with bitbar and xbar as well (though not as tested).